davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [ ] The normalization factor Q is missing in Equation 13.

-- [ ] Figure 3 caption mentions the dispersion parameter, but the figure is actually about another parameter \delta.
+- [x] Figure 3 caption mentions the dispersion parameter, but the figure is actually about another parameter \delta. ✅ 2025-01-10

 - [ ] I am confused about the parameters of the listed cascades in Section 2.3.
 First of all, the ranges listed seem wrong: 12/16 is clearly greater than 12/256.
 I presume this is a typo.
 Also, shouldn't L be larger for smaller k?